 All sources of funding should be declared as an acknowledgement.
 Authors should declare the role of study sponsors, if any, in the study design, in the collection, analysis and interpretation of data; in the writing of the manuscript; and in the decision to submit the manuscript for publication.
 If the study sponsors had no such involvement, the authors should so state.Authors are encouraged to suggest referees although the choice is left to the Editors.
 If you do, please supply their postal address and email address, if known to you.

 All randomised controlled trials submitted for publication in Gait & Posture should include a completed Consolidated Standards of Reporting Trials (CONSORT) flow chart.
 Please refer to the CONSORT statement website at http://www.consort-statement.org for more information.
 The Journal has adopted the proposal from the International Committee of Medical Journal Editors (ICMJE) which require, as a condition of consideration for publication of clinical trials, registration in a public trials registry.
 Trials must register at or before the onset of patient enrolment.
 The clinical trial registration number should be included at the end of the abstract of the article.
 For this purpose, a clinical trial is defined as any research project that prospectively assigns human subjects to intervention or comparison groups to study the cause-and-effect relationship between a medical intervention and a health outcome.
 Studies designed for other purposes, such as to study pharmacokinetics or major toxicity (e.g. phase I trials) would be exempt.
-Further information can be found at www.icmje.org.
+Further information can be found at http://www.icmje.org.

 A: The paper will be accepted directly.
 The corresponding author will be notified of acceptance by e-mail or letter.
-The Editor-in-Chief will send the accepted paper to Elsevier for publication.B: The paper will be accepted subject to minor amendments.
+The Editor will send the accepted paper to Elsevier for publication.B: The paper will be accepted subject to minor amendments.
 The corrections should be made and the paper returned to the Editor for checking.
 Once the paper is accepted it will be sent to production.

 3. Page proofs will be sent to the corresponding author for correction, although at this stage any changes should be restricted to typographical errors.
 Other than these, any substantial alterations may be charged to the authors.
 Proofs will be sent preferably by e-mail as a PDF file (although they can be sent by overland post) and must be rapidly checked and returned.
 Please ensure that all corrections are sent back in one communication.
 Subsequent corrections will not be possible.4.
 An order form for reprints will accompany the proofs.